-The yellow & black logo is cut from colored cardstock and layered yellow on black (see below for the free cut file).
+The yellow & black logo is cut from colored cardstock and layered yellow on black.

 The black masks are all made by applying matte vinyl (Oracal 631 equivalent) to cereal box cardboard and then cutting them out.
 This is a great way to use up any low quality vinyl you may have.
 Play with the cut settings to find what works for you; I used the “chipboard” material setting, Blade 9 or 10, and Speed 1.
 For Robin’s mask I used nifty textured car vinyl, which, by the way, is wonderful to work with, and looks pretty darn cool layered on top of the plain vinyl “Robin hair”.

 Download the free .studio3 Quotation Bubbles cut file HERE.